 In this tutorial, we will show you how to install Jekyll on CentOS 7.
-For those of you who didn’t know, Buildbot is a continuous integration tool based on Python which automates the build, test, and releases software cycles.
+For those of you who didn’t know, Buildbot is a continuous integration tool based on Python which automates the build, test, and release software cycles.
 It is built using the Twisted networking engine, supports parallel execution of jobs across multiple platforms, and is compatible with all major operating systems.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘